We're searching for new carbon removal projects that meet our target criteria to apply for our next round of purchases.

 Open-sourcing our materials

 Over the last few months, we’ve brought together experts across a series of disciplines and institutions to guide us.
-We have published our process, applications, and project database on GitHub to equip other potential purchasers with better information and encourage transparency in negative emissions purchasing.
+We have published our process, applications, and project database on GitHub to equip other potential purchasers with better information and encourage transparency in carbon removal purchasing.

 Project applications, project database, original purchase criteria, expert review forms and more.

 We’ve also partnered with CarbonPlan, a non-profit that evaluates carbon removal technologies and maintains a public database of project reports with independent analysis and visualization of public data, including each project application considered by Stripe.